 As we said, darker sheets and towels can use cooler water but warm water will help to tackle tough stains and oils better.
 So, you’ll want to use a temperature of about 40 degrees Fahrenheit to tackle these stains.
 If you have silk sheets, though, don’t use a temperature higher than 30 degrees Fahrenheit.

 Did you like our tutorial?
 Washing your bedsheets and towels together can save you time, energy, and it’s a bit more eco-friendly!
+Then for conserving resources, it’s vital to consider leading solutions for reducing power usage.
+From LED light bulbs to energy-efficient washers, these investments pay off in the long run.
+I’ve experienced the benefits first-hand, seeing a decrease in energy costs month after month.
 If you like it, let us know by dropping a comment down below and sharing this tutorial with a friend.